hagerm98/pdsnd_github/README.md

 In his project, I read, analyze and display some statistics about the bikeshare data in some cities in US.
-It starts by filtering data using month or weekday then displays various statistics about them and offers to see data in batches of 5 rows
+It starts by filtering data using month or weekday then displays various statistics about them and offers to see data in batches of 5 rows Statistics displayed are:
+- Statistics about most frequent time of bike rides
+- Statistics about stations and routes
+- Statistics about trip durations
+- Statistics about users; type, gender and birth year.

 ### Files used
 bikeshare_2.py